-So in this weeks video, I examine the egg carton acoustic myth.
+So in this week’s video, I examine the egg carton acoustic myth.
 I look at the ability or lack of ability of an egg carton to absorb energy.
+People search for egg tray as a sound absorber and ask the question do egg cartons absorb sound.
 Absorption that is present is focused mainly around frequencies between 600 and 700 cycles.
 This narrow band of absorption is useless when it comes to small room acoustic absorption coefficients.
 The narrow band of absorption and the surface area required with most sound absorption materials, negates any possibility of an egg carton becoming a viable room acoustic tool.

 One Frequency Diffusion

-If you have any questions follow up questions on this subject please feel free to email me and I will be happy to help.
+If you have any questions follow up questions about the egg carton acoustic myth feel free to email me and I will be happy to help.
 Please message me at email@example.com.
 If you want to learn more about room acoustics please sign up for our free acoustic video training series and ebook.
 Upon sign up you will have instant access to my 4 week room acoustic training videos course and ebook to help improve the sound in your studio, listening room or home theatre.